greim/await.js/README.md

 });
 ```

-As a convenience, you can wrap the callback in `promise.nodify()`, and it will wire up the error handling for you, shifting `err` off the signature for you:
+As a convenience, you can wrap the callback in `promise.nodify()`, and it will wire up the error handling automatically, shifting `err` off the signature for you:

 ```javascript
 var promise = await('logData')